Decorators Guide

 @Post('/data')async postData(@Body() data: any) { // No validation, any data accepted return data;}@Query(nameOrSchema?: string | ZodSchema)

-Section titled “@Query(nameOrSchema?: string | ZodSchema)”Extract and optionally validate query parameters.
-Fixed in v0.2.6 - now works reliably!
+Section titled “@Query(nameOrSchema?: string | ZodSchema)”Extract and optionally validate query parameters (stable since v0.2.6).

 // Extract all query parameters@Get('/search')async search(@Query() query: any) { const { q, page = 1, limit = 10 } = query; return { query: q, page, limit };}